willcanniford/r-notes/machine_learning/caret_models.md

-`caret` is an immensely powerful [package](http://topepo.github.io/caret/index.html) for R which allows for the control of training parameters, reproducible model comparison, quick model comparison, tuning of hyperparameters and preprocessing of data, among others.
+`caret` is an immensely powerful [package](http://topepo.github.io/caret/index.html) for R which allows for the control of training parameters, reproducible model comparison, quick model comparison, tuning of hyper-parameters and preprocessing of data, among others.

 I’ve had a fair bit of experience building models with it, and trying to